What we’re about

 Floral Decor-Garlands (one of many types of decorations known as *"Gingerbread")

-Gables (Queen Anne's) in a variety of material- (mainly redwood)
+Gables in a variety of material- (mainly redwood)

-Development of woodworking mills South of Market provided the ornaments with which to add the "gingerbread" to the Victorian houses There was an Old English custom using fancy cutouts of gingerbread to decorate wedding cakes.
-The term gingerbread was subsequently used for the decorating of Victorian houses.
-The secret ingredient was redwood.
-It could be carved, sawn, or turned, or soaked and press molded into almost any design
+Development of woodworking mills South of Market provided the ornaments with which to add the "gingerbread" to the Victorian houses.
+There was an Old English custom of using fancy cutouts of gingerbread to decorate wedding cakes.
+The term gingerbread was subsequently used to describe the decorating of Victorian houses.

 1860 - 1870s Italianate: Buildings were vertical in emphasis with rounded classical detail.
 Earliest had flat windows & flat roofs with false roof fronts.

-1880s Stick Style (also called East Lake): The early buildings in this genre relied heavily on plane vertical board decorations.
-Squared off bay windows appear.
+1880s Stick Style (also called Eastlake): The early buildings in this genre relied heavily on plane vertical board decorations.
+Squared off bay windows appear. (see photo below)

 In Queen Ann surfaces are covered in a variety of patterns with fish scale and diamond shingles, lap siding and masonry, sometimes all in the same building.

-Rooflines in the Queen Anne were irregular, combining the witches hat roof on a rounded or octagonal tower, sometimes decorated with a spool work of gable braces.
-Frieze bands of foliated patterns wrapped around towers and tall chimneys.
-Horizontal proportions prevailed over the general vertical emphasis of the previous styles.
+Rooflines in the Queen Anne were irregular, combining the witches hat roof on a rounded or octagonal tower, sometimes decorated with spool work and gable braces.
+Frieze bands of foliated patterns wrapped around towers.